jenkinsci/azure-ad-plugin/README.md

 ## Setup In Jenkins

-Click `Manage Jenkins` in the left menu, then click `Security`
+Click the settings icon in the header, then click `Security`

 ## Authentication

-1. Check `Azure Active Directory` and fill in the credential.
+1. For the Security Realm select `Entra ID` and fill in the credential.

 1. Click `Verify Application` to make sure your input is valid.